fastattackv/MoreCustomTkinterWidgets/Patch notes.md

 16/03/2024

 Corrections:
-- Selector: args and kwargs can now be passed to the super CTkFrame class
+- `Selector`: args and kwargs can now be passed to the super CTkFrame class

 ## v1.0.0